softsilverwind/nicole/Readme.md

 5. Changing the element UUID renders the indices pointing to this element invalid.
 6. If a) my assumptions are correct and b) the UUID of the list matches the index UUID, the index will **always** point to valid memory - it will either yield the correct element, or panic later if element UUIDs do not match.

-Currently, LinkedList does not support merging/splitting operations.
-This is simply because I didn't need them.
-In theory, they can be implemented - albeit with a different index invalidation scheme than C++ would have (see below) - and they are in my todo list.

 Index invalidation notes:
 1. Indices are persistent on insert.
 1. Delete operation only invalidates the index of the element that gets deleted.
 1. Index invalidation is enforced - using an invalid index will lead to a panic.
-1. Splitting, once implemented, will invalidate **all** indices (unless I think of a clever way to circumvent this)
+1. Splitting will invalidate **all** indices (which is unfortunate)
-1. Merging will invalidate all indices of the second list, and keep the indices of the first list valid.
+1. Merging will keep all indices valid for the first list (the second list is consumed)

 ## DenseHashMap / DenseHashSet / IdSet